WaiTsun-Yeung/python-style-guide/A-strongly-recommended/1-README/installation-guide/README.md

 is more lightweight, but installing packages would typically be longer for Miniconda users, vice versa for Anaconda.
 Anaconda also includes a graphical user interface, which might be a decent bonus for some developers.

+The complete documentation for conda can be found [here](https://docs.conda.io/en/latest/).
 There are several features of conda package management that are worth highlighting, especially when compared to pip's environment managers:

 - **Default environment**

-    Unlike Python which defaults its executable at the root system, Conda manages all its environments within the anaconda folder inside the user's home directory by default.
+    Unlike Python which defaults its executable at the root system, Conda manages all its environments within the anaconda or anaconda3 folder inside the user's home directory by default.
 Once the user starts up conda, a Python environment named 'base' will be activated.
-Even though developers are still recommended to create a new environment and not to use the base environment for testing and development, managing packages in the conda base environment is still much safer than in the root Python environment.
+Even though developers will always be recommended to create a new environment and not to use the base environment for testing and development, managing packages in the conda base environment is still much safer than in the root Python environment.

 - **Environment rollback**